Feedback

 Strengthened Legislation:

-The Health and Safety at Work Act of 1974 provided a powerful legislative framework, for ensuring health and safety in the workplace.
+The Health and Safety at Work Act of 1974 still provides a powerful legislative framework, for health and safety in the workplace to this day.
 This legislation imposed clear responsibilities on employers, employees, and the self-employed, making it a legal requirement to prioritise health and safety.
 The act established a duty of care and created a culture of accountability, driving organisations to implement measures that prevent accidents and protect workers.

 Increased Awareness and Training: